LingmoOS/LingmoOS/shell/frameworks/syntax-highlighting/autotests/input/test.typ

 wharves as Indian isles by coral reefs - commerce surrounds it with her surf.
 Right and left, the streets take you waterward.
-Its extreme down-town is the battery, where that noble mole is washed by waves, and cooled by breezes, which a few hours previous were out of sight of land.
+Its extreme down-town is the battery, where that noble mole is washed by waves, and cooled by oceans, which a few hours previous were out of sight of land.
 Look at the crowds of water-gazers there.

 Anyone caught using formulas such as $sqrt(x+y)=sqrt(x)+sqrt(y)$